 Following that, we have the latest set of spy pics from Powerdrift.
 The motorcycle, Vitpilen 401 in this case, was spotted somewhere in Pune and it is running on a few Duke 390’s parts like the wheels and brakes.
 There is a weird looking grab rail as well.
 Spy pics on this page also showcase the LED headlamps and tail lamps of the model.

 It is not the first time these 401s have been spotted in India.
 As media on this page (credit Motohive and Zigwheels) suggests, the 401s have been spied along with old-gen Duke 390s in a video and a few spy pics earlier as well.

 Presence of two Dukes may signify benchmarking or they may just be convoy vehicles but these Pilens appear to be lesser in road presence – they are too small probably?

 In white colour is the Vitpilen 401 – the cafe racer version with clip-ons, dedicated seating posture and regular road-going tyres (could be Metzelers).
 In black is the Svartpilen 401 which is the scrambler version based on the similar platform.
 It gets a raised handlebar, upright seating posture and off-road tyres.

-Most of the features – like the Bluetooth enabled fully digital instrument console, dual-channel ABS, slipper clutch and ride by wire, are expected to be shared with Duke 390.
+Most of the features like dual-channel ABS, slipper clutch and ride by wire are expected to be shared with Duke 390.

-Both these motorcycles will sport the same 373 cc DOHC, liquid cooled, single cylinder motor.
-Will the power output of capable of belting out peak power and torque outputs of around 44 PS and 37 Nm, however, they will have different tunes, corresponding to the genre of riders they will be aimed at.
+Both these motorcycles will sport the same 373 cc DOHC, liquid cooled, single cylinder motor capable of belting out peak power and torque outputs of around 44 PS and 37 Nm, however, they will have different tunes, corresponding to the genre of riders they will be aimed at.

 Husqvarna Price (Expected)